davidstanke/cloudbuild-demo/gcpsetup.md

 1. Go to [Google Cloud Console > Cloud Build Settings](https://console.cloud.google.com/cloud-build/settings)
 1. On the line for **Cloud Run**, change Status to **ENABLED**
     > ...you will be prompted to also grant the *Service Account User* role.
 Click "GRANT ACCESS TO ALL SERVICE ACCOUNTS"
-    * The Service Account Permissions page should now look like this: [TODO: insert image]
-1. Leave the Cloud Console open when you're finished; we'll be using it later.

 ### 3. configure Git
 Run these commands in the shell, replacing the placeholder variables with your GitHub information: